Drosich/tct_cpp_simulation/README.md

 ```

 # Dependencies
 This code uses CERN's ROOT framework for the visualization of the results.
+In
-In orther for this to work ROOT has to be installed
+order for this to work ROOT has to be installed.

+For the diffractive optics simulation, [diffractio](https://diffractio.readthedocs.io/en/latest/) is used.
+It can be installed with pip.

 # Authors
 Diego Rosich (IFCA-CSIC-UC)